Version as adopted by the IndustriALL Congress in Rio de Janeiro, Brazil, on 5 October 2016

 (a) Reviewing and ensuring that all activities, decisions, resolutions, motions, and policies adopted by the Congress are implemented and fulfilled until the next Congress.

 (b) Ensuring that IndustriALL is operating as a single global organization with common principles and priorities throughout the regional and sectoral structures.

-(c) Reviewing all reports submitted to it by the Secretariat, the Finance Committee and the internal and external Auditors.
+(c) Reviewing all reports submitted to it by the Secretariat and the internal and external Auditors.